simonsankar/Vnime/README.md

 # Vnime
 An anime streaming desktop app using Electron/ReactJS/Firebase.
-Anime sources are from masterani.me
+Anime sources are from masterani.me which has shut down so no content anymore :(

 ![alt](https://raw.githubusercontent.com/simonsankar/Vnime/master/Screen.png)